Background

 customer_id

-or both the customer_id
+or both thecustomer_id

-, you will NOT take advantage of the sorting key, as Propel will have to scan the full table.Determine uniqueness column
+, you will NOT take advantage of the sorting key, as Propel will have to scan the full table. - With Materialized Views, you can create different versions of the same table with different sorting keys to support different query patterns.

 user_id

-, include it in the sorting key.order_id
+, include them all in the sorting key.

-, include them all in the sorting key.Check for version or updated_at column
+Check for version or updated_at column

 version